-If you do not choose an investment option for your super, your account will be invested in the Balanced Growth investment option (the default investment option) which is described on page 22, and you will be classified as a 'MySuper' member.
-The MySuper classification is required according to super legislation but this will not affect your Partner Section entitlements.
+If you do not choose an investment option for your super, your account will be invested in the Balanced Growth investment option (the default investment option) and you will be classified as a 'MySuper' member.
+The MySuper classification is required according to super legislation but this will not affect any of your Partner Section entitlements.

-If you select any of the other investment options, for all or a portion of your account balance, you will be classified as a 'Choice' member.
+If you select any of the other investment options for all or a portion of your account balance, you will be classified as a 'Choice' member.